michaeldisaro/Michaelsoft.BodyGuard/README.md

 This is not intended to be another WSO2/Gluu/Keycloak/OpenID identity server, but a modularized solution to the classic ".NET Identity Scaffolding" for projects where the above solutions are definitely an overkill.

+**This identity server is for who is really committed to preserve his users' privacy by keeping as less data as possible and encrypting it.**

 ## How it works

  - You prepare a MongoDB installation ready to accept your users.